gcolajan/ballistic/README.md

 2. Run `npm install`.
 3. Run `npm start`.

 Ballistic should now be running on port 3000.
+By default it will run in development mode.

 **IMPORTANT:** If you're using ballistic in production, be sure to update `config/security.json` with new secret tokens.